aircrack-ng/mdk4/README.md

 			 This is more effective with some devices/drivers But it reduces packet rate due to channel hopping.
 		      -c <chan>
-			 Create fake networks on channel <chan>.
+			 Create fake networks on channel <c		ATTACK MODE f: Packet Fuzzer A simple packet fuzzer with multiple packet sources and a nice set of modifiers.
+Be careful!han>.
 If you want your card to hop on this channel, you have to set -h option, too.
 		      -i <HEX>
 			 Add user-defined IE(s) in hexadecimal at the end of the tagged parameters